dkidney/gibbonsecr/README.md

 ## 2. Launch the user interface

-Once everything has been successfully installed, load the package and run the `gibbonsecr_gui` function.
+Once everything has been successfully installed, open R (or RStudio) and type the following commands into the console:

 ```{r}
 library(gibbonsecr)
 gibbonsecr_gui()
 ```

-You can open the GUI user manual using the help menu in the user interface, or by running the following code in the R console.
+You can open the manual for the user interface from the *Help* menu in the interface itself, or by running the following code in R:

 ```{r}
 vignette("gui", package = "gibbonsecr")